 10.1 Image Carriers shall be delivered in the premises in which the Photographer carries out his business.
 From the moment they are sent out until the moment they are received back undamaged by the Photographer, Image Carriers are at the risk of the Other Party.

-10.3 In case no delivery time or date has been agreed, the Photographer shall decide a reasonable period.
+10.3 In case no delivery time or date has been agreed upon, the Photographer shall decide on a reasonable period.

 10.4 If the Photographer and the Other Party agree to fix the delivery at an earlier date, the Photographer is entitled to increase the price originally agreed by at least 50%.

 10.5 Every delivery, including the delivery of any part of a commission, may be invoiced separately if any part of a commission can be valued separately.

 Complaints regarding the Photographic Work supplied should be reported to the Photographer in writing as soon as possible, within a maximum of ten working days of its delivery.
 The Photographer has the right to substitute the rejected work with good work within a reasonable period unless this would cause disproportionate damage to the Other Party.

 12.1 If there is no agreement that the Image Carriers remain in the possession of the Other Party, it shall ensure that these are returned immediately after the agreed usage to the Photographer without any cost for the Photographer.
 Doing so too late or not at all shall not result in the Photographer losing any of his rights.

 12.2 If Photographic Works have been delivered in digital form, the Other Party shall immediately erase and/or destroy them following the agreed usage and not store them for re-usage.
 Doing so too late or not at all shall not result in the Photographer losing any of his rights.